 - Consider creating a LinkedIn profile which allows you to essentially upload your resume content and connect with professionals locally and around the world

 - For tips on how to build a professional student LinkedIn profile check out Leverage LinkedIn

 Know Yourself and Your Audience

-- Can you comfortably articulate your values, skills, abilities and interests as they relate to job search documents?
-(If not, consider Taking a Career Assessment!)
+- Can you comfortably articulate your values, knowledge, skills, abilities, experience and interests as they relate to job search documents?

 - Did you perform an adequate amount of research on the prospective employer?